 Second Objection – Why not use a relationship sell?

-Many Christian leaders advocate a relationship-based approach: Build trust with the person as a secular friend, then convince them of belief when they are struggling with a problem, or ask a question.
+Many Christian leaders advocate a relationship-based approach: Build trust with the person as a secular friend, then convince them of belief when they are struggling with a problem, or ask a religious question.

 Nowhere do I find the scriptures say anything like ‘The apostles developed a close relationship with individuals, then when the chance came, they witnessed how their belief helped them cope with their current conflict they faced.’